krunalvirugama-inventyv/training2024-25/README.md

 └── README.md

 ### File Structure
-1. *HTML* : In this folder task about html.
-2. *JS* : In this folder there is node enviroment for running javascript.
-3. *BOOTSTRAP* : In this folder task about bootstrap.
 4. *FLOW_CHARTS* : In this folder there is code in javascript which i implemet in figjam.